Hexrays/SXSW-2016_Notes/Transforming The Future/readme.md

 ### Connected Generation
-Don't need to distinguish between age groups developing countries leapfroggin old technologies hyper-adoption (sign of the connected generation) real-world impact, health - education rewards for a language learning app
+Don't need to distinguish between age groups developing countries leapfrogging old technologies hyper-adoption (sign of the connected generation) real-world impact, health - education rewards for a language learning App

 Add Value
 Phone as a centerpiece of user's profile.

 What moment will you add value in?

-Don't turn triggers into an advertising sesspool.
+Don't turn triggers into an advertising cesspool.